Analysis and algorithms for $\ell_p$-based semi-supervised learning on graphs: Introduction

-Given the recent interest in graph $p$-Laplacian models in machine learning, it is important to have efficient and scalable algorithms for real-world problems.
-There are relatively few works on fast algorithms for graph $p$-Laplacians.
+From a computational perspective, there are relatively few works on fast algorithms for graph $p$-Laplacians.
 Kyng et al., \cite{kyng2015algorithms} developed an efficient algorithm for Lipschitz learning ($p=\infty$).
 Their algorithm has a poor worst case complexity analysis (roughly quadratic complexity in the number of data points), but seems to run very fast in practice.
 Oberman \cite{oberman2013finite} considers the game-theoretic formulation on regular grids in dimensions $d=2,3$, and developed a fast semi-implicit solution method, as well as gradient-descent methods.
 One contribution of this paper is an adaptation of Oberman's semi-implicit method to the graph setting.
 Other works \cite{elmoataz2015p,elmoataz2017game,elmoataz2017nonlocal} use slow iterative methods, such as Jacobi iteration or gradient descent.
 It was suggested in \cite{el2016asymptotic} to use Newton's method for the variational $p$-Laplacian, but the method was not investigated in any depth.
 The energy $J_p$ is smooth and convex, but not strongly convex when $p>2$.
 Other works, such as \cite{kyng2015algorithms}, suggest to use convex programming to solve the variational $p$-Laplacian.